 Iconic choc spot Mörk has opened the cutest new café in Melbourne.
 Tucked away in Equitable place, you can score the full söt cake range, along with decadent toasted marshmallow hot chocolates to-go.
 And yes, they are fully stocked with fresh cinnamon buns.

 Push through the blue door to Little Rogue, in Drewery Lane.
-There’s a bench by the window and seats out the back, and Little Rogue’s hours are l-o-n-g.
-On weekdays, that’s 7.30am to 6pm.
 Chai and matcha lattes are on the menu next to black, white and filter coffee.
-And those flaky croissants and pastries are from Tokyo-style Bakemono, across the lane.
+And those flaky pastries are from Tokyo-style Bakemono, across the lane.

-Now this one really is a hole in the wall.
-Or make that a window.
-Union Kiosk on Causeway Lane serves coffee from Wide Open Road, with your choice of milk as long as it’s vegan.
-So that means almond, macadamia, coconut, oat or soy.
-Pair with a breakfast baked-bean jaffle or a house-baked cupcake.
+Quite literally a hole in the wall, Union Kiosk on Causeway Lane serves coffee and treats with a vegan twist.
+So that means almond, macadamia, coconut, oat or soy milk.
+Pair with a Nutella jaffle and carb-load your way through lockdown.

 Cup of Truth

-Deco-tiled Cup of Truth offers caffeine salvation from 6.30am.
+Deco-tiled Cup of Truth offers caffeine salvation deep underground.
 Little larger than it’s smoking-hot brew station, it’s in subterranean Campbell Arcade.
-Order the house blend, and if it’s Friday, celebrate by snaring a decadent filled donut as well.
+Cross your fingers as you head downstairs and hope they've got loaded doughnuts in the cake cabinet.

 The Alley Edition

 Howey Place is a covered arcade, rather than a laneway, but tiny Alley Edition fits the bill.
-There’s a handful of stools inside, and otherwise it’s on your bike.
-The Portuguese tarts are as legendary as the coffee, and hours are long from 7am to 4.30pm.
+This sweet hidden spot has plenty of cute touches, like a yakult shaped clock and crawling green plants.
+The Portuguese tarts are as legendary as the coffee, so grab one to go and enjoy.

 Jungle Juice Bar